-Muammer et al.[46] reported that there were no differences between pre- and post-training proprioception measurements of women with a mean age of 22.47±1.12 years who were receiving yoga training.
-As a result of the proprioception tests conducted on the ankles of gymnasts and control group in their study, Aydın et al.[47] found that gymnastic training had a positive effect on proprioception and balance tests and increasing muscle tonus.
-Muammer et al.[34] also conducted proprioception assessment on 30 athletes and 30 sedentary in eyes open and eyes closed position.
+Muammer et al.^[45] reported that there were no differences between pre- and post-training proprioception measurements of women with a mean age of 22.47±1.12 years who were receiving yoga training.
+As a result of the proprioception tests conducted on the ankles of gymnasts and control group in their study, Aydın et al.^[42] found that gymnastic training had a positive effect on proprioception and balance tests and increasing muscle tonus.
+Muammer et al.[33] also conducted proprioception assessment on 30 athletes and 30 sedentary in EO and EC position.
 They found that proprioception test results were higher in athletes compared to the sedentary participants.
-In addition, Pánics et al.[48] found that the proprioception in female handball players increased at the end of the season compared to the season before the start of the season.
+In addition, Pánics et al.^[46] found that the proprioception in female handball players increased at the end of the season compared to the season before the start of the season.

-In the present study, we found statistically significant deviations in both dorsal flexion and plantar flexion values in both ankles in eyes closed position compared to the eyes open position.
+In the present study, we found statistically significant deviations in both dorsal flexion and plantar flexion values in both ankles in eyes closed position compared to the EO position.
 We believe that this finding is significant, since in stressed moments, the error rate would increase in critical decisions or actions.
 It can be seen as an undeniable fact that security staff, surgeons, athletes, or artists who perform in front of millions of individuals need a stress-free environment so that they can show maximum efficiency and minimum mistakes.
 It is inevitable that there would be stress resulting from the nature of the task or the performance.
 However, a stress-free life should be provided in the professional life of individuals who have such critical jobs.
 Their psychological conditions should be recorded periodically and these assessments should be taken into consideration while assigning them with duties.

 There are some limitations to this study.
 First, the sample size is small.
 However, since the time per measurement was too long and the time available for completing the measurements was too short, we included the required number of participants in accordance with the power analysis.
-Second, in the days following the stressful period, no measurement was able to be performed.
-We, therefore, recommend further studies investigating changes in the cortisol levels over time.

-In conclusion, our study results shows that stress adversely affects the sense of proprioception.
+Second, in the days following the stressful period, no measurement In conclusion, our study results shows that stress adversely affects the sense of proprioception.
 The study should also be considered for the measurements made at physical therapy centers.
 Proprioception and equilibrium measurements can reveal unfavorable outcomes due to stress.
 We believe that this study which analyzes the association between stress and proprioceptive sense, which has not been studied before, would be a source of significant changes in institutional and individual life.